rsaber/anvil/README.md

 ```
 my_project_directory/
 ├─ templates/    # where Jinja2 Environment will look for templates
 ├─ project.yaml  # defining what is to be compiled

 ```

 ```
-anvil my_project_directory build
+rm -rf build && mkdir build && python3 anvil.py my_project_directory -o build
 ```

 ## Structure of `project.yaml`